rajibrajkhowa/special-numbers/README.md

 All numbers have divisors (even prime number has two divisor, 1 & itself).
 The divisors other than the number itself are called proper divisors (for prime number proper divisor is 1)

 A number is categorized as "perfect number", if sum of its proper divisors is equal to the number itself.
-Some examples perfect numbers are - 6, 28, 496, 8128.
+Some examples perfect numbers are: 6, 28, 496, 8128.
 These numbers are quite interesting and they can obtained by the formula n = 2^(p-1) * (2^p - 1), where p is a prime,and the term (2^p - 1) is a Mersenne Prime.
 The decpetively, simple formula however hides a mystery underneath as we cannot obtain perfect number by using any prime number "p",as on date only 51 known perfect numbers have been detected

 A number is categorized as "abundant number", if sum of its proper divisors is greater than the number itself.
 Some examples are 20, 30, 12, 18, etc.